aidankeighron/educational-website/_posts/2025-08-13-Vanilla-Plus-Modding.md

 ### Setting Up Intellij

 > You should still go through this section even if you are using a different IDE.
 It will cover changes to gradle.properties, settings.gradle, etc. However, the actual running of the project and using Gradle is completely on you.

-> There are a lot of things that could go wrong here.
-Try to troubleshoot the errors yourself, but if you are stuck, feel free to reach out to me via Discord (**Johnny S** on the 2 Week Projects server).
 {: .prompt-info}

 Ensure you have either the *full version* or *Community Edition* of Intellij installed.